 As Wilkes had originally been built as a temporary station, rapid deterioration occurred in the extreme Antarctic environment.
 By 1964, the buildings had become a fire hazard due to fuel seepage, and the constant drift snow buried structures for most of the year.
 The deteriorated wooden buildings needed constant repair.

 A plan to realise a new station Casey Repstat (‘Replacement station’) was developed on the other side of the bay.
 Repstat was commissioned in 1969 and Wilkes was closed.

-Wilkes station is now almost permanently frozen in ice and is only occasionally revealed during a big thaw every four or five years.
-Many objects remain embedded in the ice, and visitors are often able to see the remains of the station through the ice, seemingly exactly as it was left.
+Wilkes station is now almost permanently frozen in ice and is only occasionally revealed every 4 or 5 years during a big thaw.
+Many objects remain embedded in the ice.
+Visitors are often able to see the remains of the station through the ice, seemingly exactly as it was left.

 What remains at Wilkes are a number of barracks buildings known as Clements huts.
 There are also the remnants of the semi-cylindrical canvas store buildings known as Jamesway huts.

 There is also a series of storage dumps and rubbish resulting from 12 years of occupation.
 The 3 sites in close proximity to each other: Wilkes, the Casey tunnel site and the new Casey station, demonstrate the changing attitude towards the removal of waste and used materials, and the evolution of Antarctic building technologies.